 Her belief in the importance of each and every day of a person’s life underpinned her relentless work, and continues to be a cornerstone of the Phyllis Tuckwell philosophy.
 After Dame Cicely had successfully raised £500,000, in 1967, St Christopher’s Hospice, London, was opened.

 Dame Cicely became involved with the creation of many hospices around the world, including Phyllis Tuckwell Hospice where she was Vice President for a period.
 Today, she is recognised as the chief founder of the modern hospice movement.
 Dame Cicely was made a Dame of the British Empire in 1980 and awarded the Order of Merit by Her Majesty the Queen in 1989.
 She died in 2005, aged 87, at St Christopher’s Hospice.

 Phyllis Tuckwell was a local mother of three who was diagnosed with cancer in 1949.
-Her husband, Sir Edward Tuckwell, was an eminent surgeon at St Bartholomew’s Hospital and former Sergeant-Surgeon to Her Majesty the Queen.
+Her husband, Sir Edward Tuckwell, was an eminent surgeon at St Bartholomew’s Hospital and former Serjeant-Surgeon to Her Majesty the Queen.

 Following Phyllis’ death in 1970, Sir Edward resolved to strive for greater choices for terminally ill patients.
 Combined with some notable forces, including one patient in particular, an ambitious project was embarked upon: to create a modern hospice in West Surrey, to be named after Sir Edward’s late wife.

 Originally from Jersery, Yvonne Dale was a Woking-based mother of two.
 Yvonne was diagnosed with cancer at an early age and, while in hospital and under Sir Edward’s care, Yvonne determined that when she pulled through, she would do all that she could to help her fellow sufferers.
 With the goal of raising funds for cancer research in the Woking area, Yvonne organised a small fundraising group, originally of housewives.